How We Couple: Do We Need Multiple Partners Or Deeper Intimacy?

 Whether you’re married with kids or living your best single life there’s no guidebook for gay coupling.
-In real estate, queer people are called urban pioneers because we discover new neighborhoods and moves places others would not.
+Queer people are called urban pioneers because we discover new neighborhoods and moves places others would not.
 Similarly, we are on the bleeding edge creating our unique types of relationships.
 Sure, as queer men, it’s a privilege we can seek out as many sexual partners as we want.
 Yes, we can also establish romantic relationships that suit our specific sexual and emotional needs.
 And yet, we often run into just as many issues with these relationships whether they are monogamous, polyamorous, or casual.
 Is this sexual freedom coming at the expense of developing deeper emotional intimacy?
 Or is it helping?
 Can we be monogamous or is that just heteronormative programming?
 Or is it the monogamy vs. non-monogamy debate that’s really tripping us up?

 There is more than just monogamy and nonmonogamy.
 Monogamy means just the one partner and the kitchen’s closed.
 That doesn’t mean there isn’t any heat.
 With non-monogamy, there’s a ton of options for relationships.
 There’s emotional monogamy where you have sex with different partners but maintain one romantic relationship.
 There’s polyamory where you have multiple romantic partners.
 There are throuples and triads where you have three equal partners.
 Each non-monogamous relationship has its own rules.
 Only you and your relationship partners can decide what is good for you.
 But the question is, what is serving your highest good?